magentapenguin/Lorem/README.md

 A little game that I am working for playing with friends

 ## Test
-Don't forget to replace change the `HOST` constant in game.js!
+Don't forget to change the `HOST` constant in game.js!

 Install deps.:
 ```npm install```